Title: Video-conferencing for prisoners

 Refer appendix - Video Court Conferencing Protocols

-The general manager or nominee must undertake the following -
+The general manager or nominee must-

-Offenders must be secured in their respective video booth with a name plate clearly displayed in front of them for presentation to the court and to ensure that they are correctly identified.
+Prisoners must be secured in their respective video booth with a name plate clearly displayed in front of them for presentation to the court and to ensure that they are correctly identified.
 The name plates will be made up by staff from the VCC.

 The following also applies-